-Transforming care is all about improving health and care services so that more people with learning disabilities and/or autism can live in the community, with the right support, and close to home.
+The South East Learning Disability and Autism programme focusses on improving health and care services so that more people with a learning disability and autistic people can live in the community, with the right support, and close to home.

-The Transforming Care Programme team in the South East is led by Sally Allum, Director of Nursing for Kent, Surrey and Sussex.
+The Learning Disability and Autism programme in the South East is led by Adanna Williams, Deputy Director of Nursing PSD/Learning Disability and Autism.

 The team works closely with colleagues from across the South East, particularly ICBs, to improve the lives of the local population of people with a learning disability or autistic people.

 More information and resources